Code | Course Name | Credits |

 Remember, should you choose the UMass Global Internship Pathway, you can begin intern teaching as the teacher of record in a classroom after only four courses.
 That way you can start earning a salary while finishing your credential and MAT courses.

-What is a Preliminary Education Specialist, Mild to Moderate Support Needs Credential?
+Obtaining a Preliminary Special Education Credential, Mild to Moderate Support Needs offers numerous benefits for educators and their students:

 A Preliminary Education Specialist, Mild to Moderate Support Needs Credential authorizes the holder to teach students with mild to moderate disabilities in grades K-12 and through age 22 in California.
 This credential prepares educators to work in general and inclusive classrooms, focusing on behavior support, communication strategies, and adaptive skills.
 It is the initial credential required for those seeking to enter the field of special education with a focus on students who can participate in a general classroom environment but need accommodations to be able to keep pace with the class.